IBM PC compatible: Design limitations and more compatibility issues

 Video cards suffered from their own incompatibilities.
 There was no standard interface for using higher-resolution SVGA graphics modes supported by later video cards.
 Each manufacturer developed their own methods of accessing the screen memory, including different mode numberings and different bank switching arrangements.
 The latter were used to address large images within a single 64 KB segment of memory.
 Previously, the VGA standard had used planar video memory arrangements to the same effect, but this did not easily extend to the greater color depths and higher resolutions offered by SVGA adapters.
 An attempt at creating a standard named VESA BIOS Extensions (VBE) was made, but not all manufacturers used it.

 When the 386 was introduced, again a protected mode OS could be written for it.
 This time, DOS compatibility was much easier because of virtual 8086 mode.
 Unfortunately programs could not switch directly between them, so eventually, some new memory-model APIs were developed, VCPI and DPMI, the latter becoming the most popular.

 Because of the great number of third-party adapters and no standard for them, programming the PC could be difficult.
 Professional developers would operate a large test-suite of various known-to-be-popular hardware combinations.

-Meanwhile, consumers were overwhelmed by the competing, incompatible standards and many different combinations of hardware on offer.
-To give them some idea of what sort of PC they would need to operate their software, the Multimedia PC (MPC) standard was set during 1990.
+To give consumers some idea of what sort of PC they would need to operate their software, the Multimedia PC (MPC) standard was set during 1990.
 A PC that met the minimum MPC standard could be marketed with the MPC logo, giving consumers an easy-to-understand specification to look for.
 Software that could operate on the most minimally MPC-compliant PC would be guaranteed to operate on any MPC.
 The MPC level 2 and MPC level 3 standards were set later, but the term "MPC compliant" never became popular.
 After MPC level 3 during 1996, no further MPC standards were established.